-Waiheke Island has a history of being an extremely challenging environment to establish a garden because of its poor soil conditions being predominately clay with minimal topsoil, coastal winds laden with salt spray and long hot/dry summers with little rain.
+Waiheke Island has a history of being an extremely challenging environment to establish a garden because of its poor soil conditions, that is, being predominately clay with very minimal topsoil, coastal winds laden with salt spray and long hot/dry summers with very little rain.
 Pushing the boundary of plant diversity in this challenging landscape is something we strive for.

-November 2017 The Waiheke Garden Festival hosted a fundraising Garden Party with gardening guru Lynda Hallinan and canapes by award winning cookbook author Julie Biuso from Shared Kitchen in our beautiful garden.
+November 2017 The Waiheke Garden Festival hosted a fundraising Garden Party with gardening guru & former NZ Gardener Editor Lynda Hallinan and canapes by award winning cookbook author Julie Biuso from Shared Kitchen.

-February 2017 Waiheke Island Art Gallery hosted a fundraising Garden Party Zoomed in on Paul Dibble.
+February 2017 Waiheke Island Art Gallery hosted a fundraising Garden Party celebrating NZ sculptor Paul Dibble.

-November 2016 The Waiheke Garden Safari hosted a private garden tour as part of their Xanthe White fundraising luncheon.
-As part of their annual fundraising event for the Jassy Dean Trust, caring for sick children on Waiheke.
+November 2016 The Waiheke Garden Safari hosted a private garden tour as part of their Xanthe White (NZ Landscaper Designer) fundraising luncheon.
+The annual fundraising event for the Jassy Dean Trust, caring for sick children on Waiheke.